Accelize/apyfal/README.md

 Apyfal is a powerful and flexible toolkit to operate FPGA <sup>[1](#fpga)</sup> accelerated function .

-Some reasons you might want to use Apyfal :
+Some reasons to use Apyfal :

 + Apyfal provides an abstraction layer to use the power of FPGA accelerated function in a hybrid multi-cloud environment.
-+ The configuration and the provisioning is generated for you in your FPGA cloud context.
++ The configuration and the provisioning is generated for the FPGA cloud context.
++ Apyfal can perform acceleration directly on cloud storage files.
 + Don't like Python ?
-Use the REST API and generate a client in the language of your choice.
+Use the REST API and generate a client in any language.

 ## All the accelerated functions